dwhite256/Mint-Classics-Company-Exploratory-Analysis/README.md

 ## DESCRIPTION OF THE DATA
   The data provided by the company includes data tables about the customers, the employees of the company, the location of the company offices, payment information, order information, the types of products included in the inventory, and the location and capacity percentage of the company warehouses.
 These tables have different primary keys that can link one table to another such as productCode, customerNumber, orderNumber, and warehouseCode.
+The fictional company database for this project was provided by Coursera.

 ## CONCLUSION
 ### Recommendations